Sullivown/photo-tag/README.md

 ## Game Rules

-Find and click the various characters as fast as you can!
+Find and click the various target characters as fast a time possible!